11 People Injured After a Shooting Near New Orleans' French Quarter

 Authorities said on Sunday morning that one person was “detained near the scene” but that “no arrests have been made at this time.”

-The New Orleans Police Department said they are continuing to investigate the incident and are being helped by Louisiana State Police and federal officers.
+Superintendent for the New Orleans Police Department, Shaun Ferguson, called the incident a “cowardly and senseless act” in a press release announcing that the agency would “not stop” investigating until they “identify and arrest those responsible.”
+The New Orleans Police Department previously said they are continuing to investigate the incident and are being helped by Louisiana State Police and federal officers.